IBM/universal-connectors/filter-plugin/logstash-filter-singlestore-guardium/README.md

 2. Configuring Filebeat
 	To use Logstash to process additional data collected by Filebeat, configure Filebeat to use Logstash.
-To do so, modify the filebeat.yml file
+To do so, modify the `filebeat.yml` file.
-		**Note:** Search for the filebeat.yml file in the filebeat installation directory.
-You can also refer [Directory layout](https://www.elastic.co/guide/en/beats/filebeat/current/directory-layout.html) to search the filebeat.yml file.
+		**Note:** Search for the `filebeat.yml` file in the filebeat installation directory.
+You can also refer [Directory layout](https://www.elastic.co/guide/en/beats/filebeat/current/directory-layout.html) to search the `filebeat.yml` file.

 	a.
 Update the filebeat.inputs section with the following parameters.
 	```text